It sounds like the script of a Tinseltown film.

-It sounds like something from a Tinseltown film; the feisty female from a little Scottish community who wrote to a movie mogul, said she could do better than him, and became a legend in Hollywood.
+The story of a feisty female from a little Scottish community who wrote to a movie mogul, said she could do better than him, and became a legend in Hollywood.

 The little girl who was christened Helen Nora Wilson Low grew up in an Episcopal school in Aberdeenshire, while her mother ran a temperance hotel in Strichen.

-From the outset, however, she had a rebellious streak.
+From the outset, however, she had a rebellious streak and aversion to conformity.

 As a keen movie-goer, she went to see the latest Cecil B. DeMille offering, “Male and Female”, in 1920.
-She was so unimpressed she fired off a letter to the director, telling him in no uncertain terms what she thought about the script and subsequently received a call from the great man.
+She was so unimpressed with the production that she fired off a letter to the director, telling him in no uncertain terms what she thought about the script and subsequently received a call from the great man.

 That marked the start of a remarkable chapter in the Scot’s life, which has been chronicled by Aberdeen writer, Mike Gibb in meticulous fashion.